 The TOE was evaluated in the configuration as outlined in table 2.
-The underlying hardware allows for three minor configurations, named MIFARE Emulation = A, B1 and B4.
-All of these configurations have been evaluated in the hardware evaluation of the P5CD080V0B (see [10]).
+In case of the J3A080 Secure Smart Card Controller Revision 3 the underlying hardware allows for three minor configurations, named MIFARE Emulation = A, B1 and B4.
+All of these configurations have been evaluated in the hardware evaluation of the P5CD080V0B (see [18]).
 These configurations need to be specified when ordering the hardware at NXP, where the configuration process is performed during the testing phase.
 There is no way to switch from one configuration to a different one after the manufacturing process is finished.